harness/developer-hub/release-notes/continuous-delivery.md

   This issue has been fixed.
 Harness now cleans up the kubeconfig token it creates during deployment or instance sync executions.

-  To receive this fix, upgrade your delegate to the latest version.
+  To receive this fix, upgrade your delegate to the latest delegate version.

   This item requires Harness Delegate version 23.11.818xx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate). <!-- Was reviewed and approved by abhinav.singh2@harness.io in Jira, during 816xx.
 Needed 818xx delegate, so waited until now.  -->